AdaCore/spark2014/docs/ug/spark_2014.rst

 * The use of access types and allocators is not permitted.
 Formal verification of programs with pointers requires tracking which memory is allocated and which memory has been freed, as well as separation between different blocks of memory, which are not doable precisely without a lot of manual work.
+As a replacement, |SPARK| provides rich generic data structures in the :ref:`Formal Containers Library`.

 * All expressions (including function calls) are free of side-effects.
 Functions with side-effects are more complex to treat logically and may lead to non-deterministic evaluation due to conflicting side-effects in sub-expressions of an enclosing expression.
+Functions with side-effects should be written as procedures in |SPARK|.

 * Aliasing of names is not permitted.
 Aliasing may lead to unexpected interferences, in which the value denoted locally by a given name changes as